 - Various dubious web-sources can contain malicious scripts or hyperlinks that can infect your system.
 Our advice – avoid visiting P2P sites and websites with illegal content (pirated software, movies, music).
 Use only legitimate services and remember – there’s no free lunch in this world.

-- Cybercriminals often abuse the built-in Windows feature – Remote Desktop Protocol to infect the computer with ransomware.
-That way, they access the target computer remotely and install the virus manually.
+- Cybercriminals often abuse the built-in Windows feature – Remote Desktop Protocol to infect computers with ransomware.
+That way, they access the target computer remotely and install viruses manually.
 To avoid infection via RDP, you should set a different from 3389 TCP port and use a more strong password.